This easy creamy polenta with tomatoes and Parmesan crisps is a no-fuss, no constant stirring method of cooking polenta.

 Today I timidly throw my hat into the ring and offer you my polenta cooking method; it’s perhaps a bit unorthodox, but it works and requires none of the fuss of traditional methods.
-The following may be heresy to some, but it makes a good polenta.
+The following may be heresy to some, but it makes a good, easy creamy polenta.

-- I start with a fine or medium ground polenta as I find it yields a creamier and softer cooked polenta than the coarse ground.
+- Start with a fine or medium ground polenta as it yields a creamier and softer cooked polenta than the coarse ground.

-- I prefer to use water as the cooking medium to not overwhelm the pure flavor of the corn.
+- Use water as the cooking medium to not overwhelm the pure flavor of the corn.

-- I also use a 5:1 ratio which results in a looser texture.
+- A 5:1 ratio of water to polenta results in a looser texture.